The simple 4-step approach called the W.A.R.T. Technique uses psychological strategies to help you get what you want without nagging.

 ✓ Send This Guide on How to Stop Nagging to Them

-Do it nicely.
-Say something like, “I know you nag because want the best for both of us.
+“I know you nag because want the best for both of us.
 I want the same.
 Here’s a really cool guide from the best blog ever, The Unconventional Route, on how to stop nagging but still get your way.
 I think this W.A.R.T.
 Technique would help us.
 Can you check it out and let me know what you think?”

 Fewer Warts, More W.A.R.T.